Net metering bill becomes wedge issue between moderate and far-right Republican

 The Democrats are running a field of mostly moderate candidates, who all are likely to also campaign in opposition of HB 741: Mark Caruso, Dominique B. Douglas, Sarah Henry and Ed Measom.

-Wuertz operates Hero Construction in Longwood, which specializes in energy efficiency roofing, home improvements and residential construction.
+Wuertz operates Hero Construction in Longwood, which specializes in energy-efficient roofing, home improvements and residential construction.
 He said he works closely with the residential solar panel industry.

 “I know the advantages of going solar,” Wuertz said.
 “It was very frustrating to see that so many of my Republican colleagues voted against solar energy in that bill, and I think the Governor heard the feedback, and he realizes that this is not a liberal issue.
 This definitely reaches across party aisles.”